 If you are a natural comedian, make a joke to break the tension.
 For instance, if people are arguing about political issues, say you voted for Jack Daniels for president, and drag one of the sparring pair over to the bar to refresh their cocktail.

-Don’t let a fight dampen party spirits, once things have gotten back to normal, carry on!
+In the end, don’t let a fight dampen party spirits.
+Once things have gotten back to normal, carry on!
 Just think of the incident as a party-reminiscing anecdote for the future.
 And maybe next time you’ll want to re-think the guest list.